 The Locomobile Company of America was founded in 1899 when John B. Walker bought the plans for a steam-powered car from the Stanley brothers, Francis and Freeland, for $250,000.
 They produced small steam-powered cars until 1902 when they sold the rights back to the Stanley brothers for $20,000.
 From that time on, the Locomobile Company concentrated on building internal-combustion powered luxury cars until its demise in 1929.
 The Locomobile design was heavily based on the German-built Mercedes and the French-built Panhard.
 Model E was a major breakthrough for Locomobile, becoming one of the most advanced cars made in America.
 It was powered by an inline 4 that produced 20 horsepower.
 This refinement came at a price of over $3,000.
 There were 627 of these beauties built-in 1907.

 - Locomobile in business from 1900 to 1929

-- Built in Watertown, Massachusetts; Model E launched their reputation as premier builder of gas automobiles.
+- Built-in Watertown, Massachusetts; Model E launched their reputation as a premier builder of gas automobiles

-- Once owned and restored by Bill Harrah
+- Once owned & restored by Bill Harrah